doej1367/HyblockRngAnalyzer/README.md

 ## Web API
 - A [HyblockDataAPI](https://www.wgaayocaxsjzyusrerag.tk/api) provides access to all the collected data
+- Update 2022-07-25: deleted the server after 5 months of collecting data.
+Data got exported and posted on the Discord server (data is anoymized).

 ## Discord
 - A [Discord server](https://discord.gg/mA3aBuPwcd) for discussions, ideas and mod-update notifications